tari-project/rfcs/src/RFC-0190_Mempool.md

 ### Mempool

-The Mempool manages the four component pools and interacts with peers to share and retrieve transactions and the Mempool state.
+The Mempool manages the two component pools and interacts with peers to share and retrieve transactions and the Mempool state.
 During the operation of the Mempool it will distribute incoming transactions to the appropriate component pools.
-When a new incoming transaction is received a number of checks and verification steps need to be performed to determine if the transaction can be added to the Mempool and determine which of the component pools should be responsible for that particular transaction.
-Only when the new transaction has passed these checks can it be added to the Mempool and should it be propagated to the connected peers.
+When a new incoming transaction is received a number of checks and verification steps need to be performed to determine if the transaction can be added to the unconfirmed pool.
+Only when the new transaction has passed these checks can it be added to the unconfirmed ool and should it be propagated to the connected peers.

 Functional behavior required of the Mempool:
 - If a duplicate transaction is received, that already exist in the Mempool, then the duplicate copy MUST be discarded.